 Achievable– The goal you write that is attainable; you need to be able to do it.
 If a goal you wrote is not achievable and unrealistic all it does it to discourage you from taking action.

 Timely–Your goals need to be measurable.
 Establish clear milestones for the achievement of each goal.
 Validate your tasks and make sure they’re all completed within the specified time frames.

-Orderly– Set you goal in a sequential steps by chunk down the more complex goals into smaller steps so it will be easy to manage and achieve.
+Orderly– Set your goal in sequential steps by chunk down the more complex goals into smaller steps so it will be easy to manage and achieve.

 Reviewable– constant revise your goals regularly and make sure you are still on track or make changes if necessary to suit your business lifestyle.